fightforthefuture/internet_defense_league/Readme.md

         "twitterHandle" : null, // Your Twitter handle; if not provided, your website domain will be used.
         "position_x" : "right", // Badge position - right or left
-        "selector" : "p, h1, .censor_me" // Optional selector for elements to censor.
+        "selector" : "p, h1, .censor_me", // Optional selector for elements to censor.
 Remove for default.
-        "persistant" : true, // If true, page will always show black bars; if false, it will only show them on the first visit
+        "persistant" : true // If true, page will always show black bars; if false, it will only show them on the first visit

     }